With stem cells, hyaluronic acid, and vitamin, the formula helps to brighten dark circles and hydrate skin

 The Results: Rejuvenated eyes and no milia

 In a sentence, I love Youth To The People's Dream Eye Cream.
 It’s incredibly nourishing and really works to soften fine lines, hydrate the area, and leave me looking fresh in the morning.
-The vitamin C does seem to subtly firm and brighten, while the hyaluronic acid diffuses that crepey skin appearance.
+The formula does seem to subtly firm and brighten while diffusing that crepey skin appearance.
 It also feels great to apply, never stings or burns, and most importantly, no milia.
 After two months of continued use, I’m infatuated, and it's become a core part of my routine for sure.

 In my experience, this is a really beautiful, nourishing eye cream for improving dryness, puffiness, dehydration, subtle dark circles, and early signs of aging.
 It’s not a super active product, so I don’t think I would recommend it to those looking to reduce the appearance of deeper wrinkles or more severe dark circles, but in my own experience, it’s one of the best I’ve tried (and there have been plenty).